ad-dc/headlines/README.md

 ## Installation

 1. place in plugins directory
-2. add to your extra plugins: `config.extraPlugins = 'timestamp'`
+2. add to your extra plugins: `config.extraPlugins = 'headlines'`

 ## Usage